Vinodh-Machireddy/ml/aws.md

 ### Fargate Profile:
 - Node Group: Group of EC2 instances.
 These EC2 instances act as Kubernetes worker nodes.
 - There are two types: 1.Managed Node Group (AWS manages EC2 lifecycle).
 2.Self-managed Node Group (you manage EC2)
 - If you use AWS Fargate: There are no EC2 instances, No node groups, AWS directly runs pods on serverless compute.
 Instead, you create Fargate profiles.

-Interview Topics:
-- scalling
-- ingress
-- alb
-- Architecture explanation
-- Cost optimisation
-- Security best practices  ß
-- monitoring
-- integration
-- troubleshoot/debug

 ### Pod
 Pod is the smallest deployable unit in Kubernetes Cluster.
 It runs Your application container With its own IP Inside a Node.